jeka-dev/jeka/org.jerkar.core/src/main/doc/Getting Started.md

 ## Build your project

 1. Edit the Build.java source file above.
 For example, you can add compile dependencies.
 2. Just execute `jerkar clean java#pack` under the project base directory.
 This will compile, run test and package your project in a jar file.
+You can also lauch the `main` method from your IDE.

 ## Extra function